From Monolith to Composition — Simplifying AppContext

 );The problems:

-- Tree-wide re-renders: Toggling dark mode re-rendered modal consumers.
-Opening a modal re-rendered theme consumers.
-Resizing the window re-rendered everything.
+- Tree-wide re-renders: toggling dark mode re-rendered the modal consumers, opening a modal re-rendered the theme consumers, and resizing the window re-rendered everything.

-useWindowResizefired on every frame: A resize event listener updated state on every pixel change, causing layout thrashing during window resizing.- Untestable: You couldn't test theme behavior without also wiring up modal and window state.
+useWindowResizefired on every frame: a resize listener updated state on every pixel of movement, so dragging a window edge thrashed the layout.- Untestable: you couldn't test theme behavior without also wiring up modal and window state.

-- Scaling bottleneck: Adding new providers (like Toast notifications) meant adding more properties to an already bloated context.
+- Scaling bottleneck: adding a new provider (Toast notifications, say) meant bolting more properties onto an already bloated context.

 My Approach